Satirist Takes Berlin Holocaust Memorial Selfie-Takers To Task

 The memorial's architect, Peter Eisenman, told Der Spiegel when it opened in 2005 that he didn't expect visitors to be overly reverent.
 "People are going to picnic" at the monument, he told the magazine.
 This week, in reaction to Shapira's website, Eisenman seemed unperturbed by selfies taken at the site.
 He told the BBC: "People have been jumping around on these pillars forever.
 I think it's fine."

-While Berlin's Holocaust memorial lists behavior it deems inappropriate for visitors — including jumping off the concrete slabs — some have questioned the ethics of Shapira's own online conduct, since the selfies he's altered on his site have been plucked from people's public social media profile pictures without permission.
+While Berlin's Holocaust memorial lists behavior it deems inappropriate for visitors — including jumping off the concrete slabs — some have questioned the ethics of Shapira's own online conduct, since the selfies he has altered on his site have been plucked from people's public social media profile pictures without permission.

 Those who find their photos on his site can request to have the images taken down.
 As of Tuesday, most people had done so, and Shapira says he has complied with the requests.
 "Almost everybody apologized," he says.

-Shapira hopes the remaining selfie-owners get in touch.
+Shapira hopes the remaining selfie owners get in touch.
 He expects the site to be empty in a couple of days.

 That, he says, will be its "ultimate success."